ntuanh/TrainingFIL/LinuxandNetwork/[w1]ProtocolsAndFlowControl/flowControl.md

 * Avoid overwhelming the network .
 * The sender should not send data too quickly, as this can lead to network congestion and packet loss
 * How does work ?
+    * SLow start cwnd ( congest window )
+    * 1 -> 2 -> 4 -> 8 (lost) -> 1 -> 2 -> 4 -> 5 -> 6.

+## SSH ( Secure Shell ):
+* Secure remote access to a computer .
+* How does work ?
+    * Authentication : The client sends a login request , either using a password or SSH key .
+    * Secure Channel Establishment : All communicate is encrypted by AES , RSA algorithm .
+    * Remote command Execution : Once connected , tun commands on the server as if you were using directly .